 Fanny’s nomadic spirit has guided her through different artistic universes, exhibitions, publications in Brazil, Chile, Guatemala, Senegal, United States, as well as numerous First Nations territories.
 Each creation bears the signature of Aïshaa, meaning "The one that lives", seeks to thank the powers of life, diversity, nature, our ancestors, and the connection between generations.
 Living heritage and stewardship of lands and water is the driving force behind her work; it is always pushing herto learn with different communities and create spaces to multiplicated voices, intercultural knowledges exchanges and promote through public art ways of life that honour, celebrate Earth and all our living relatives.
 Community Mural became her favorite cultural space to stimulate storytelling, sharing collective knowledges, stories and intergenerational knowledge transmission.
 Since 2010, she mainly focused beside developping her own art practices to multiplicate youth-led community murals in different territories and schools from coast to coast.
 She truly believes in the beauty of collaboration with local artists, youth, elders in those processes.

-In 2012, on jury selection, she had the privilege to participate in art residency programs along with scientists, first nations to visit marine reserve area in Haïda Gwaii and North- East of Canada, Bic National Park.
-Since 4 years, she has been really committed to collaborate with art residency program into school Mikwchiyam and Nwe Jinan to travel through different communities to coordinate murals projects.
+eSince 4 years, she has been really committed to collaborate with art residency program into school Mikwchiyam and Nwe Jinan to travel through different communities to coordinate murals projects.
 Numerous precious experiences confirmed her commitment to focus on artworks that acknowledges the precious relationship between biodiversity and culture diversity especially building more collaborative work with First Nation leaders, scientists, grassroot community initiatives.
 She deeply believes that in order to address contemporary environmental issues with contemporary art, we must focus on grassroot solutions, resilience and celebration of relationships of respect, leadership, traditional laws & governance that prove their efficiency in the protection of Earth.

-Her career was recognized by one's peers receiving art grant through Art Council of Quebec, Art Council of Montreal and Gwaii Trust Society (British Columbia).
+She received an art grant through Art Council of Quebec, Art Council of Montreal and Gwaii Trust Society (British Columbia) for collaborative mural.
 She has been part of group exhibit in beautiful spaces as Museum of Human Rights (Winnipeg), Bill Reid Gallery of Northwest Coast Art, (Vancouver), Main Gallery (Montreal).
-For more infos, please see CV sections, with a selected group exhibition and public art lists.

 Fanny’s nomadic spirit has guided her through different artistic universes, exhibitions, publications in Brazil, Chile, Guatemala, Senegal, United States, as well as numerous First Nations territories.
 Each creation bears the signature of Aïshaa, meaning "The one that lives", seeks to thank the powers of life, diversity, nature, our ancestors, and the connection between generations.
 Living heritage and stewardship of lands and water is the driving force behind her work; it is always pushing herto learn with different communities and create spaces to multiplicated voices, intercultural knowledges exchanges and promote through public art ways of life that honour, celebrate Earth and all our living relatives.
 Community Mural became her favorite cultural space to stimulate storytelling, sharing collective knowledges, stories and intergenerational knowledge transmission.
 Since 2010, she mainly focused beside developping her own art practices to multiplicate youth-led community murals in different territories and schools from coast to coast.
 She truly believes in the beauty of collaboration with local artists, youth, elders in those processes.

-In 2012, on jury selection, she had the privilege to participate in art residency programs along with scientists, first nations to visit marine reserve area in Haïda Gwaii and North- East of Canada, Bic National Park.
-Since 4 years, she has been really committed to collaborate with art residency program into school Mikwchiyam and Nwe Jinan to travel through different communities to coordinate murals projects.
+eSince 4 years, she has been really committed to collaborate with art residency program into school Mikwchiyam and Nwe Jinan to travel through different communities to coordinate murals projects.
 Numerous precious experiences confirmed her commitment to focus on artworks that acknowledges the precious relationship between biodiversity and culture diversity especially building more collaborative work with First Nation leaders, scientists, grassroot community initiatives.
 She deeply believes that in order to address contemporary environmental issues with contemporary art, we must focus on grassroot solutions, resilience and celebration of relationships of respect, leadership, traditional laws & governance that prove their efficiency in the protection of Earth.

-Her career was recognized by one's peers receiving art grant through Art Council of Quebec, Art Council of Montreal and Gwaii Trust Society (British Columbia).
+She received an art grant through Art Council of Quebec, Art Council of Montreal and Gwaii Trust Society (British Columbia) for collaborative mural.
 She has been part of group exhibit in beautiful spaces as Museum of Human Rights (Winnipeg), Bill Reid Gallery of Northwest Coast Art, (Vancouver), Main Gallery (Montreal).
-For more infos, please see CV sections, with a selected group exhibition and public art lists.